datamattsson/fah-bionic/README.md

 ```
 wget -q https://datamattsson.io/fah-bionic-bootstrap -O- | sudo -E bash
 ```
-- When the installer finishes, the Folding @ Home client should be looking for work.
+- When the installer finishes, the FAH client should be looking for work.
 Access the web UI on the computer by accessing [http://localhost:8080](http://localhost:8080)
 - Thank you for donating your resources to fight COVID-19.

 # Alternative install method
 These procedures assumes you already have a Ubuntu 18.04 desktop running.
-If the PC has a NVIDIA GPU with the proper driver loaded, the Folding @ Home client will use the GPU instead of the CPU when looking for work.
+If the PC has a NVIDIA GPU with the proper driver loaded, the FAH client will use the GPU instead of the CPU when looking for work.

 - Install Ansible:
   ```